1. Introduction to the collaborative professional learning bursary

 ---|---|---|

 Level of collaboration | 30 | Involvement of multiple schools, HEIs, education support centres or centres of education such as a Youthreach setting.
-Higher scores for wider or cross-sectoral collaboration. |
+Evidence of how the collaboration will occur.
+Higher scores for wider or cross-sectoral* collaboration. |

-Impact on professional learning | 30 | Clearly defined objectives with significant and measurable impact on professional learning across schools, and evidence of shared learning. |
+Impact on professional learning | 30 | Clearly defined objectives with significant and measurable impact on professional learning across schools, and evidence of shared learning.
+Applications where teachers are playing an active role in their professional learning will score better than applications where teachers have a passive role. |

-Relevance to themes and policies | 15 | Strong alignment with chosen themes (Inclusive practice, Teaching of Gaeilge, Wellbeing, Leadership and Professional Relationships) or named national policy (e.g. from the Teaching Council or Department of Education). |
+Relevance to themes and policies | 15 | Strong alignment with chosen themes (Inclusive practice, Teaching of Gaeilge/Teaching through Gaeilge, Wellbeing, Leadership and Professional Relationships) or named national policy (for example, from the Teaching Council or Department of Education and Youth). |

 Quality of digital asset proposal | 15 | Innovative, creative, and practical proposal for creating a digital asset showcasing the activity for wider promotion. |

-Realistic budget breakdown | 10 | Transparent, realistic, and well-justified budget breakdown. |
+Realistic budget breakdown | 10 | Costed, realistic, itemised and well-justified budget breakdown. |

 9. Evaluation process